 In2ruders is the latest short from London based, award-winning filmmaker Naeem Mahmood of Trailblazer Films.
-This 23-minute psychological thriller is launching at SHORTS ON TAP on 5 September 2018.
+This 23-minute psychological thriller will be featuring at The London Horror Society takeover at The Unrestricted View Horror Festival on 31st October 2018.
 Cat got a sneak preview of the film before its release:

 In2ruders offers an inside look at the murky world of the music industry.
 It features an impressive cast, including Caprice (supermodel), Samuel Anderson (Doctor Who), Tony Hadley (Spandau Ballet), Ricki Hall (British style icon), Megan Burns (28 Days Later) and the Bloom Twins (pop music duo).

 The soundtrack is also produced by Nick Rhodes (Duran Duran).

 The music business is declining and record company, New World Reorder (NWR) want to push forward a new world agenda: “What we need now is collective dominance.”

 We quickly learn that they’re not to be trusted, when a record executive from another label speaks out against them.
 He is soon whipped into shape…

 We follow twin singers who, initially, refuse to sign their contract and NWR pile on the pressure to get them to “sign your soul over to me.”

 After one twin gives into their demands, a sudden tragedy rips the sisters apart.
 What follows is a battle of wit and will, taking us down a dark, twisted path where you question what is real and whether anyone can be trusted.